gyng/betabot/README.md

 ### Web hook

-Hudda runs the Sinatra web microframework by default.
+betabot runs the Sinatra web microframework by default.
 To hook into this, do the following and make sure it gets called somehow, somewhen.
 You can put this in your plugin's `initialize`.

 ```ruby